genomicsITER/prepABEL/README.md

 </p>
 <br>
 <br>
-**prepABEL** has been presented in the ATS 2017 Conference in Washington, 19-24 May, 2017.
+<b>prepABEL</b> has been presented in the ATS 2017 Conference in Washington, 19-24 May, 2017.
 It has been developed by our staff at the Genomics Divion of the Institute of Energy and Renewable Energy (ITER), Tenerife, Canary Islands, SPAIN.

 **prepABEL** code is available below.
 Please, feel free to contact me at "jlorsal" @ "gmail.com" for any further information.
 <br>